Fred Willard Dead, Veteran Actor & Comedian Dies At 86

 Fred Willard is dead.
 The veteran actor passed away of natural causes, according to Rolling Stone.
 The news was confirmed by Willard’s representative, Glenn Schwarz, as well as by ABC7 reporter George Pennacchio via Twitter.
 Willard was predeceased by his wife of 50 years, playwright Mary Willard, and is survived by his daughter, Hope.

 Willard passed away in his sleep, Pennacchio reported.
-His cause of death was not yet reported.
+His exact cause of death was not yet reported.

 Fred Willard’s Acting & Comedy Careers Spanned 50 Years